 The Brass Rail Cafe on the 2nd level is a recreational space that serves, among other things, as a meeting place for the weekly “Common Time” held on Friday afternoon.
 An adjacent outdoor terrace adds to the space during the warm months.
 All of these common areas are accessible via wide corridors with railings, wide doorways and elevators.

 The central services and common areas are accessible and tastefully decorated.
-For safety and convenience during power outages, the apartments are served by a backup electrical generator.
+During power outages, a backup electrical generator provides partial power in the main building.

 The individual condominium units vary in size and are completely equipped for private living, including kitchen and laundry facilities.
 Assisted living is not offered at the Commons, but most units can accommodate live-in help if it is desired and privately arranged.